Case Study Examples For Psychology

 6. The Stanford Prison Experiment (Social Psychology)

 Philip Zimbardo's Stanford Prison Experiment, though highly controversial and ethically problematic, provided a powerful illustration of the impact of social roles and situational factors on human behavior.
-College students assigned to roles as either "prisoners" or "guards" exhibited surprisingly extreme behaviors.
 The guards became increasingly authoritarian and abusive, while the prisoners became passive and submissive.
-The experiment, though flawed methodologically, sparked extensive discussion on the power of situational factors in shaping behavior and the potential for deindividuation and conformity.
+Even so, college students assigned to roles as either "prisoners" or "guards" exhibited surprisingly extreme behaviors.
+So the experiment, though flawed methodologically, sparked extensive discussion on the power of situational factors in shaping behavior and the potential for deindividuation and conformity.
 The ethical concerns surrounding the study highlight the importance of rigorous ethical review procedures in psychological research and the necessity for careful consideration of participant well-being.

 Frequently Asked Questions (FAQs)